Democratic Memory Law: Background

-After Franco's death in 1975, the Spanish transition to democracy saw the birth of the Pact of Forgetting, where both leftist and rightist parties of Spain decided to avoid confronting directly the legacy of Francoism.
-Because of the Pact, there were no prosecutions for persons responsible for human rights violations or similar crimes committed during the Francoist period, Francoist public memorials remained standing, and the Francoist "Day of Victory" celebration was changed to "Armed Forces Day," celebrating both Nationalist and Republican parties of the Civil War.
+After the death of Francisco Franco in 1975, the Spanish transition to democracy saw the birth of the Pact of Forgetting, where both leftist and rightist parties of Spain decided to avoid confronting directly the legacy of Francoism.
+Because of the Pact (expressed most clearly in the 1977 Amnesty Law), there were no prosecutions for persons responsible for human rights violations or similar crimes committed during the Francoist period, no exhumations of mass graves, Francoist public memorials remained standing, and the Francoist "Day of Victory" celebration was changed to "Armed Forces Day", celebrating both Nationalist and Republican parties of the Spanish Civil War.

-In 2007, the Spanish government passed the Historical Memory Law, formally condemning the repressions of the Franco Regime and giving certain rights to the victims and the descendants of victims of the Civil War and the subsequent dictatorship.
-However, the law attracted criticism, with some on the left arguing that it does not go far enough and with the conservative Popular Party arguing that it was "using the Civil War as an argument for political propaganda."
+In 2007, the government of Prime Minister José Luis Rodríguez Zapatero passed the Historical Memory Law, formally condemning the repressions of the Franco regime and giving certain rights to the victims and the descendants of victims of the Civil War and the subsequent dictatorship.
+However, the law attracted criticism, with some on the left arguing that it does not go far enough and with the conservative People's Party arguing that it was "using the Civil War as an argument for political propaganda."

-On 18 June 2018, Sánchez' government announced its intention to remove the remains of former dictator Francisco Franco from the Valle de los Caídos.
+On 18 June 2018, the government of Pedro Sánchez announced its intention to remove Franco's remains from the Valle de los Caídos, the monument to the Civil War on the outskirts of Madrid.
 On 24 August 2018, Sánchez's cabinet approved a decree that modifies two aspects of the 2007 Historical Memory Law to allow the exhumation of Franco's remains from the Valle de los Caídos.
 After a year of legal battles with Franco's descendants, the exhumation took place on 24 October 2019, and Franco was reburied at Mingorrubio Cemetery in El Pardo with his wife Carmen Polo.